-In a case like this, Ingenico will automatically manage a fallback to 3-D Secure v1.
+In a case like this, Worldline will automatically manage a fallback to 3-D Secure v1.

 The EBA (European Banking Authority) and national banks in each affected country agreed on a grace period (until at least March 2020).
 This will give every player in the eCommerce business the opportunity to clarify all details related to this new regulation.
 However, we still strongly recommend to activate 3DS in your account(s) as soon as possible.